The majority of countries throughout the world honor mothers on the exact same day of the year as we do here in America, and that day is today.

 The Child Is Born

 His birth also brought up a lot of things I wasn’t prepared to deal with about my own childhood.
 I couldn’t help but wonder why my mother had never had this kind of love for me.
-What was it about me that even my mother couldn’t love?
-I knew I needed therapy and help to make this decision, but the money I’d once made was long gone, and for the life of me I didn’t know how to get it.
+What was it about me, that my mother couldn’t love?
+I knew I needed therapy and help to make this decision, but the money I’d once made for therapy was long gone, and for the life of me I didn’t know how to get counseling without it.

-However, I thought about all the things I’d learned about abusive men, and why they acted the way that they do.
-There were some commonalities that I couldn’t ignore.
-Abusive men often had an unstable home life, often were from fatherless homes, and many times they had mothers who were ill equipped for motherhood, with little to no education, and no support network.
-It sounded exactly like the stage that was set for my son.
+I quickly realized that I was not equipped to be a single mother…and I began to think about all the things I’d learned about abusive men, and why they acted the way that they do.
+I kept thinking about the commonalities amongst most abusers, like that they’d grown up in fatherless homes, and that they often had an unstable home life.
+I about the fact that that many times they had mothers who were ill equipped for motherhood, with little to no education, and no support network, and it sounded exactly like the stage that was set for my son.
 I didn’t want him to grow up to be the kind of man that would hurt women and children, the way I’d been hurt.
 I knew that the only way I could save him, was to lose him.
 My logical mind knew that I needed to place him for adoption, but every thing inside my heart was screaming to NO!

 Giving It A Try